codeship/screencast-storyboards/blogposts/django-github-appengine.md

 You can leave the path as it is, but if you'd like the Codeship to check if your deployment worked, you should insert the URL of your application.

-So if you haven't already, let's go to [appengine.google.com](https://appengine.google.com) and create your application now.
+So if you haven't already, let's create your application at [appengine.google.com](https://appengine.google.com) now.

 ![App Engine home page][screenshot-deployment-home-page]